helix-editor/helix/README.md

 [![License](https://img.shields.io/github/license/helix-editor/helix)](./LICENSE)

 The editing model is very heavily based on kakoune; during development I found myself agreeing with most of kakoune's design decisions.
+If you want to learn more about the design of helix; see our [vision](./docs/vision.md).

 For more information, see the [website](https://helix-editor.com) or [documentation](https://docs.helix-editor.com/).

 All shortcuts/keymaps can be found [on the website](https://docs.helix-editor.com/keymap.html).

 ## ✨ Features